catdad/ColorJS/README.md

 _Note: These values are mathematical suggestions, and may need to be adjusted slightly to make a more pleasant color combination or remain in the same color gamut._

+The tetratic/quadratic color scheme is a special case, in that it takes an offset parameter in degrees.
+This offset it used to calculate the color scheme rectangle.
+The default is 40 degrees, which was a subjective choice.

+    var offset = 30;
+    color.quadrat(offset); //[original, color1, color2, color3]

-You can also calculate any generic (unnamed) color scheme using the hue shifter function.
+Calculate any generic (unnamed) three color scheme using the hue shifter function:

     //HUE +/- degrees
     color.hueShift(degrees); //[original, plus, minus]